FabricMC/fabric-docs/develop/data-attachments.md

 ```

 ::: warning
-You should always use immutable types for attachment data, and you should also update attachment data with API methods only.
-Doing otherwise may cause attachment data to not persist or sync properly.
+You should always use values with immutable types for Data Attachments, and you should also update them with API methods only.
+Doing otherwise may cause the Data Attachment to not persist or sync properly.
 :::

 ## Larger Attachments {#larger-attachments}

-Although data attachments could store any form of data for which a Codec can be written, they shine when syncing individual values.
-This is because a data attachment is immutable: modifying part of its value (for example a single field of an object) means replacing it entirely, triggering a full sync to every client tracking it.
+Although Data Attachments could store any form of data for which a Codec can be written, they shine when syncing individual values.
+This is because a Data Attachment is immutable: modifying part of its value (for example a single field of an object) means replacing it entirely, triggering a full sync to every client tracking it.

-Instead, you could achieve more intricate attachments by splitting them into multiple fields, and organizing them with a helper class.
+Instead, you could achieve more intricate Attachments by splitting them into multiple fields, and organizing them with a helper class.
 For example, if you need two fields related to a player's stamina, you may build something like this:

 @[code lang=java transcludeWith=:::stamina](@/reference/latest/src/main/java/com/example/docs/attachment/Stamina.java)